mwu-tow/MongoDB/README.md

 * `findOne query :: JSON -> Maybe JSON` — returns any document from the collection that matches `query` or `Nothing` if there is none.
 * `deleteOne query :: JSON -> Int` — looks for a document matching the `query` and deletes it if found.
 Returns the deleted documents count (0 or 1).
 * `deleteMany query :: JSON -> Int` — deletes all documents matching the query.
 Returns deleted documents count.
+* `rename newDatabaseName newCollectionName dropTargetPolicy :: Text -> Text -> RenamePolicy -> None` — renames the collection.
+It will remain safe to use after rename (object will point to the renamed collection).
+Drop dropTargetPolicy can be either `DropTargetBeforeRename` or `DontDropTargetBeforeRename`.